Flone-dnb/nameless-engine/docs/Manual.md

     setWorldLocation(newWorldLocation);
 }
 ```

-Note
-> We use hardcoded strings such as "moveForward" and "moveRight" for simplicity of our examples, we expect that in your code you would create a struct with static strings of action/axis event names and reference your input events using those fields instead of duplicating your input event names.

 As you can see we have decided to apply input movement not instantly but once a frame.
 The motivation for this is that we now have `timeSincePrevFrameInSec` (also known as deltatime - time in seconds that has passed since the last frame was rendered) and we can eliminate a speed up on diagonal movement (length of the vector becomes ~1.41 on diagonal movement while we expect the length of the vector to be in the range [0.0; 1.0]).